connor/connor_old/source/_posts/2012-05-27-your-first-node-dot-js-module.markdown

 The info method is essentially the same thing, we just make it an `exports.info` (instead of `exports.search`, and change the URL in the `request` argument to `http://domai.nr/api/json/info?q=`.
-We don't need to wrap the `query` in *encodeURI*, since developers will be passing in a domain name, and not a possibly-space-separated string.
+We don't need to wrap the `query` in *encodeURIComponent*, since developers will be passing in a domain name, and not a possibly-space-separated string.

 However, we ought to throw an error if they do happen to not pass in a domain.